 - In a different pan heat leftover oil and fry the eggs.

-- Place a slice of ham on each galette with a tbsp of cheese
+- Place a slice of ham on each galette with a tablespoon of cheese

 - Heat a knob of the butter then add the galette for a few minutes until it turns golden.